WheresMarco/WheresMarco/README.md

 👋 Hey there!
 My name is Marco Hyyryläinen and I'm a Web Developer from Sweden.
-I'm currently working at [Angry Creative](https://angrycreative.com).
+I'm currently working at [Triggerfish](https://www.triggerfish.se/en/).

-During my free time I’m developing my [ticket system](https://billio.app), a member management system, and [a blog about everything wonderful on the internet](https://nutopia.se).
+During my free time I’m developing my [ticket system](https://billio.app), a member management system, and other exciting side projects.

 Most of the coding I do is outside of GitHub, so some repos may seem dusty.